Associate, Patent Scientist

 London, EIP Europe LLP

-Ben achieved a distinction in his MSc at Imperial and obtained the highest score in his research project.
-He achieved a first in his BA degree at Oxford University, where he was awarded a scholarship for excellent performance in his first year examinations.
+Ben achieved a distinction in his MSc in Applied Mathematics at Imperial College London, and he holds a first class BA in Physics from the University of Oxford, where he was awarded a scholarship for academic performance.